Kristina01111000/Drws_site/README.md

 lesson 7:  Learn about how spirituality, science, the arts, and the mundane parts of our lives relate to the four elements.
 Lesson 8: Learn about the effect the four elements can have on yoga, and learn some yoga moves for each element.
-Lesson 9: Here are more indepth yoga moves that focus on each specific element
+Lesson 9: Here is a more indepth yoga sequence that focus on each specific element and how they can help parts of your body.